I’m visiting from overseas - am I eligible for free hospital treatment?

 Back to top

-Is there a free translation service to help my friend in hospital who doesn’t speak very good English?
+Is there a free interpreting service to help my friend in hospital who doesn’t speak very good English?

-Some hospitals and other health providers have access to Language Line, a free telephone interpretation service provided by the Office of Ethnic Affairs.
-View this list to see whether the hospital your friend is in, is one of them, and this list to find out which languages are available.
+Some hospitals and other health providers have access to Language Line, a free telephone interpretation service provided by the Office of Ethnic Communities.
+View this list to see whether this service is available at the hospital your friend is in, and this list to find out which languages are available.